Parent Survey 2024

 I am pleased with the extra-curricular activities and clubs that are on offer to my child.

-77% in agreement, 10% (3 parents) disagree
+63.9 in agreement, 8% disagree

 My child experiences a wide variety of learning opportunities